leon4rd/test/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.